cyberboy666/tv_wall_mapper/README.md

 ## background

-this application was originally written for an installation i worked on for __the dojo stage__ at [Twisted Frequency Festival](https://twistedfrequency.nz/) NYE 2023. we used 8 recycled tvs, a cheap [aliexpress hdmi_controller](https://www.aliexpress.com/item/1005005643772042.html) and this software to achieve the _synchronized tv wall effect_ seen here:
+this application was originally written for an installation i worked on with __the dojo stage__ at [Twisted Frequency Festival](https://twistedfrequency.nz/) NYE 2023. we used 8 recycled tvs, a cheap [aliexpress hdmi_controller](https://www.aliexpress.com/item/1005005643772042.html) and this software to achieve the _synchronized tv wall effect_ seen here:

 ![tv_wall_gif](http://underscores.shop/wp-content/uploads/2024/02/tv_wall_gif_04.gif)